al-abbas-nz/ListGo/README.md

-# ListGo -EDA Horoeka 2020 final group project.
+# ListGo - EDA Horoeka 2020 final group project.
 By Tai, Tom, Crystal, Kenneth, & Al.

-## Lizst is a personal media journal, where you can search for your favourite films, music, and books to add to your recommendation list.
+## ListGo is a personal media journal, where you can search for your favourite films, music, and books to add to your recommendation list.